AllifAmey/data-analysis-fullstack/README.md

 ## Phase 3 - Consolidation Of Kluster sales API

-- &#9744; Optimise APIs by reducing queries and implementing generators
+- &#9745; Optimise APIs by reducing queries
-- &#9744; Ensure readability, maintainability and sustainability by documenting, refactoring and simplifying logic.
+- &#9745; Ensure readability, maintainability and sustainability by documenting, refactoring and simplifying logic.
-- &#9744; Code split more on the frontend , restructure folders slightly
+- &#9745; Code split more on the frontend , restructure folders slightly

+## Phase 4 - TBA